cloudradar-monitoring/mst-sender/README.md

 ```
 #### Advanced integration into Nxlog
 The above examples are simple and not suitable if you want to monitor many files.
 You would end up with a lot of duplicated configuration blocks.
-Instead of putting everything inside an Input Block you should define mst-sender as an output channel.
+Instead of putting everything inside Input Blocks you should define mst-sender as an output channel.
 For example
 ```
 <Output msteams>
     Module om_exec